 The Osgood graphite veins were discovered in 1848 and property owner Horatio Osgood leased them to Moses Carleton of Lancaster, Massachusetts.
 Two years later, Carlleton sublet them to J. and J. Seabury, a New York mining company; Jacob Seabury also bought the Town Farm Mine in 1858.
 The Osgood, or J. Seabury Lead Mine, operated through the Civil War, closing in about 1865.
 It reportedly produced 30 tons of graphite in one unspecified three-month period, a heroic rate of production for those days.
 The mine probably employed 20 to 25 men, whose toil in hammer-and-steel drilling, gunpowder blasting, and hauling must have been formidable.
-Nehemiah Flint died when hit by as falling rick here in 1850.
+Nehemiah Flint died when hit by a falling rock here in 1850 (read the story).
 Big blocks of waste rocks on the dumps still show odd triangular-shaped drill holes, presumably the result of steam-powered drill bit chatter.
 Adapted from a 1995 Grapevine II article by John Gilbert

 George Washington Holt wrote a journal which provides detailed, but brief, accounts of his daily activities.
 His life probably typified the lives of many who grew most of their own food raised in small gardens, kept a few animals, bartered time for time or for goods and worked for several individuals or one of several manufacturing operations of the time for wages.